f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Within rSeries tenants, SNMP support remains unchanged from existing BIG-IPs.
 SNMP monitoring and SNMP traps are supported in a similar manner as they are within a vCMP guest.
 You can continue to query the tenant via SNMP and receive SNMP traps.
 The F5OS-A platform layer handles the lower-level networking, and F5OS SNMP MIBs and traps are supported at this layer.
 The F5OS-A platform layer supported SNMP v1 and v2c versions initially, with SNMPv3 support added in F5OS-A 1.2.0.

+Below are the latest SNMP MIBs as of the F5OS-A 1.6.0 release.

-As of F5OS-A 1.2.0 the following netSNMP MIBs are available:
+As of F5OS-A 1.6.0.the following NetSNMP MIBs are available:

 - HOST-RESOURCES-MIB
 - RFC1213-MIB